mpadge/spatialcluster/README.md

 # spatialcluster

-An **R** package for spatially-constrained clustering using either distance or covariance matrices.
+An **R** package for spatially-constrained clustering using either distance or covariance matrices. “*Spatially-constrained*” means that the data from which clusters are to be formed also map on to spatial reference points, and the constraint is that clusters must be spatially contiguous.

 The package includes both an implementation of the REDCAP collection of efficient yet approximate algorithms described in [D. Guo’s 2008 paper, “Regionalization with dynamically constrained agglomerative clustering and partitioning.”](https://www.tandfonline.com/doi/abs/10.1080/13658810701674970) (pdf available [here](https://pdfs.semanticscholar.org/ead1/7df8aaa1aed0e433b3ae1ec1ec5c7e785b2b.pdf)),